yorickvP/node-protoparse/README.md

 Lots of things are still missing, including (in no particular order):

  *   The ability for my bufferlist to return new bufferlists (for use with scan)
- *   .into().
-This would require less independence between ChainProvider and Parser, I think.
-    .word8('stuff.other.stuff') is supported though.
  *   Proper support for reading from buffers (including cutoff)
  *   Stream ending.
 That could be important. (the ability to stop parsing).
      Can't use .end() though, node-bufferlist used to use that as a .run() method,